VadymShevtsov/COMPs/README.md

 author = "H. Zhao and X. Liu and A. H. Fletcher and R. Xiang and J. T. Hwang and D. Kamensky" }
 ```
-The examples include: plate under uniform edge pressure, plate under uniform out-of-plane pressure, and plate with a hole.
+Examples include: plate under uniform edge pressure, plate under uniform out-of-plane pressure, and plate with a hole.
 Additional guides for installation, visualization, and mortar analysis are present in the form of .txt files.

 ## Dependencies
 1. Python library for FE analysis [FEniCS](https://fenicsproject.org/).